andrew207/splunk/README.md

 `/apps`

 The contents of this directory is forcefully copied into /opt/splunk/etc/apps on container startup.
 Use this volume to place all your the apps you want pre-installed.

-`/opt/splunk/var`

-Mount this to gain a persistent install for a standalone instance, or an indexer.
-This is where indexed data is stored.

-`/data`

-For ingesting whatever data from a "local" source.
-Could potentially map to the root of your external syslog server.